-Substance Summary of responses No survey responses have been submitted so far. §205.602 Rotenone - §205.602 No survey responses have been submitted so far.
+Substance Summary of responses Calcium chloride - No survey responses have been submitted so far. §205.602 Rotenone - §205.602 1 survey response received from a certified organic operation: - Continue prohibition on rotenone.
+Alternatives are available.

 On behalf of our members across the supply chain and the country, the Organic Trade Association thanks the National Organic Standards Board for the opportunity to comment, and for your commitment to furthering organic agriculture.